 Having the best creative team means team members are not just passionate and creative, but also productive and efficient.
 And to be productive and efficient, you need clearly defined expectations.
-Effective teams have a leader who sets tangible targets, such as deadlines, production schedules and scopes, in order to achieve team goals and expectations, with checks and balances along the way.
+Effective teams have a leader who sets tangible targets, such as deadlines and production schedules, in order to achieve team goals and expectations, with checks and balances along the way.
 Creative teams can be brilliant, but you can't overlook the need for defined process, direction and focus to keep that brilliance on target.

 3. The right leadership (and leadership approach)

 Without a doubt, your creative team leader must have the technical expertise to communicate with the team, but that's not what will make him or her an effective leader.
 The best leaders need to identify and communicate a vision and inspire others to create.
 They must also be humble, approachable and decisive.
 A strong team leader should know when to be open to the team's thoughts and when to stand firm and make a decision.
 In general, creative team leaders should focus on:

 - Having open communication between team members and management.
 While there should be rules of engagement, it should also be understood that there are no dumb questions.